 Addressing small populations

-Parks Canada assessed several ways to add animals to Jasper’s small herds, including maternity penning, translocation, and conservation breeding.
-Based on detailed study and assessment, including population modelling, Parks Canada is further exploring the feasibility of a conservation breeding program.
+Parks Canada has looked at several ways to add animals to Jasper’s small herds, including maternity penning, translocation, and conservation breeding.
+Based on detailed study and assessment, Parks Canada is further exploring the feasibility of a conservation breeding program.

 - building support from partners and stakeholders